arya-analytics/cesium/README.md

 		},
 	}

-	// Open the query
-	// DB.Sync is a helper that turns a typically async write into an acknowledged,
+	// Open the query.
+DB.Sync is a helper that turns a typically async write
-	// synchronous write.
+	// into an acknowledged, synchronous write.
 	if err := db.Sync(ctx, db.NewCreate().WhereChannels(ch.Key), &segments); err != nil {
 		log.Fatal(err)
 	}